ethereum-oasis-op/baseline/docs/specs/api/baseline-api-v1.0-psd01.md

 Describes interface(s) providing functions to communicate with counterparties.

-IMessagingService
+### 3.2.1 IMessagingService

 ## 3.3 Security

 Describes interface(s) providing functions to manage vaults and keys and to handle digital signatures.

+### 3.3.1 IVault

-IVault: This interface provides functions to manage vaults and keys.
+This interface provides functions to manage vaults and keys.

 | Requirement ID | Requirement  |
 | :--- | :--- |